 Publishing guidelines

-This public guide explains how to publish NAIF news posts and event entries.
-It is intended for project partners and anyone contributing content.
+This guide explains how to prepare NAIF news posts and event pages.
+It is written for project partners and anyone contributing content.

 Primary audiences